gamemanual0/gm0/source/docs/appendix/glossary.rst

             3736 Serious Business’ intake

-     V-Groove bearing
+    V-Groove Bearing
-        V-groove bearing is a special type of bearing which has slanted “grooves” that allow for extrusion or rails to slide in between the bearing.
+        A V-groove bearing is a special type of :term:`bearing <Ball Bearing>` which has slanted “grooves” that allow for extrusion or rails to slide in between the bearing.
         V-groove bearings are often used in FRC for constructing linear elevators.
-        In general, v-groove bearings are somewhat unnecessary in FTC unless a hang is involved, as the linear slide options presented in the Linear Slide guide are more than adequate for most use cases.
+        In general, v-groove bearings are somewhat unnecessary in FTC unless a hang is involved, as the linear slide options presented in the :doc:`/docs/robot-design/linear-motion-guide/index` guide are more than
+        adequate for most use cases.

         .. figure:: images/glossary/v-groove-bearing.png
             :alt: REV Robotics V-groove bearings riding on 1" extrusion